thebinsubtleissubtle/100-days-of-code/log.md

 * Pushed TopPlaylist on GitHub.
 * Started working on search function.
 * I made the landing page to a parallax website.
+* Had trouble in paging object model when implementing to the web app.

 **Links**
 * [TopPlaylist](https://www.github.com/thebinsubtleissubtle/topPlaylist)

 ### Day 7: February 6, 2019
 * Continue building TopPlaylist: A web app that tracks the most played songs, albums, artists, and genres.
 Uses Spotify API and BottlePy.
+* Continue learning DOM Manipulation.

 **Today's Progress**:
 *